 Advent is a space in which Heaven can continue to penetrate and cultivate the earth.
 The earth is not fully separate from heaven, the two are not completely distinct.
 Indeed, in fact, the glory of earth is realised when God (heaven itself) is made one with it!
 This all culminates in the God-man; in Jesus himself, in him, the heaven and the earth are one.

 - We’re all, in our unique ways, a faint image of God

 C.S Lewis, iconically known for crafting the Narnia book Series, noted that “we cannot conceive how the Divine Spirit dwelled within the created and human spirit of Jesus…. but what we can understand is that our own existence is a faint image of the Divine Incarnation itself… the same theme in a very minor key”.

 We already harbour traces of God within us, and this can be discovered by us if we reflected deeply upon certain capacities and desires that we experience.
 Our nature, in its deepest core, longs for beauty, for love, for goodness, for truth – these are God’s fingerprints.

 - Let yourself be perfected!

-This Advent, with St. Theresa of Avila, let us express our humility and open our self to God’s healing grace.
+Finally, this Advent, with St. Theresa of Avila, let us express our humility and open our self to God’s healing grace.
 Time and again, St. Theresa prayed,

 “I want to keep Advent in my soul, that is, a continual longing and waiting for this great Mystery wherein You, O Word, became flesh to show me the abyss of your redeeming sanctifying mercy….Come, O Lord, come!
 I too wish to run to You with love, but alas!
 My love is so limited, weak, and imperfect!
 Make it strong and generous; enable me to overcome myself, so that I can give myself entirely to You… What a consolation it will be, O Lord, at the moment of death to think that we shall be judged by Him whom we have loved above all things!”